 Creating roles and pronoun roles

 In a Discord server, roles can be used to give users access to different channels.
 The roles we set up show up in the server listing as colourful usernames ordered by jam role, and the pronouns a user has chosen can be seen by checking the users info in the server participants listing.
-We allow multiple roles (and pronouns) for each user, but the latest chosen one defines the username’s color:
+We allow multiple roles (and pronouns) for each user, but the hierarchically highest one (as of December 2020) defines the username’s color:

 To add roles, you need to access your Server settings > Roles.
 Roles can be added by users with admin rights.